Impossible Foods confirms $500 million fundraising, has raised $1.3 billion in total – TechCrunch

 The new investment brings the company’s total haul to $1.3 billion since it was founded nearly nine years ago.

-The new financing led by Mirae Asset Global Investments, with participation from existing investors Khosla Ventures, Horizons Ventures, and Temasek, the company said.
+The new financing was led by Mirae Asset Global Investments, with participation from existing investors Khosla Ventures, Horizons Ventures and Temasek, the company said.

-According to a statement from the company, the funding will be used to boost its manufacturing; expand its distribution in supermarkets and other retailers domestically and internationally; and speed up the commercialization of its new line of products: Impossible Sausage Made From Plants and Impossible Pork Made From Plants.
+According to a statement from the company, the funding will be used to boost its manufacturing; expand its distribution in supermarkets and other retailers domestically and internationally; and speed up the commercialization of its new line of products: Impossible Sausage made from plants and Impossible Pork made from plants.

 “Our mission is to replace the world’s most destructive technology — the use of animals in food production — by 2035,” said Dr. Patrick O. Brown, M.D., Ph.D., founder and CEO of Impossible Foods, in a statement.
 “To do that, we need to double production every year, on average, for 15 years and double down on research and innovation.
 The market has its ups and downs, but the global demand for food is always there, and the urgency of our mission only grows.
 Our investors not only believe in our mission, but they also recognize an extraordinary opportunity to invest in the platform that will transform the global food system.”